osmocom/osmo-e1-hardware/hardware/icE1usb/ecn.md

 * Rerouted 1v2 on the bottom to add more distance from GND vias.
 Also widened the T junction to one of the via to 0.6 mm

+### Manufactured

+* 52 units ( 26 panels ) were manufactured in Aug/Sep 2020 and all came back in perfect working
+  order.

+### Issues noticed

+* PCB is slightly loose in the case because the case we used were slightly over size.
+    * The "side tabs" could be made slightly larger (and possibly slight round curve) to have a bit more friction.
+    * The "front/back" edge part that touches the silicone ring could be made a bit longer to compress the silicone a bit.
+    * Those 2 would be very slight changes, like ~ 0.1mm on each side, still have to account for possible tolerance in the cases that could be smaller than nominal !

 ### Notes

 * Adding series resistor for `gps_reset_n` and `gps_pps` was considered, but deemed not necessary.